-Easy-to-read medicine information about pregabalin – what it is, how to take it safely and possible side effects.
-Pregabalin is commonly called Lyrica.
+Pregabalin is used to treat some kinds of nerve pain and epilepsy.
+Find out how to take it safely and possible side effects.
+Pregabalin is also called Lyrica.

 |Type of medicine||Also called|